 Whether you’re working on a web design project or creating your latest meme masterpiece, cutting out objects from a larger image is a skill that every image editor needs.
 It’s a skill that is easy to learn but tough to master, so let’s take a closer look at a few different techniques you can start practicing.

 The Quick Guide to Cut Out An Image in GIMP

 If you’ve got a very simple image, the process is equally simple.
 A product photo set on a white background makes a perfect example.

-Step 1: Switch to the Fuzzy Select tool, use it to select the image background, and then invert your selection.
+Step 1: Switch to the Fuzzy Select (Magic Wand) tool, use it to select the image background, and then invert your selection.

 Step 2: Remove the selected object with the Cut command, and then use the Paste command to return it back to the image as a Floating Selection.

 Step 3: In the Layers panel, click the green-highlighted New Layer button to convert the floating selection into a standard pixel layer containing your pasted pixels.

 That’s the quickest way to cut out an image in GIMP!
 It doesn’t work perfectly for everything, but the basic principle is the same no matter what your image contains.
 Your results will depend on what tool you use in Step 1 to make your selection, and how careful you are to match the edges of your object.

 If you want to take a more detailed look at this and a couple of others ways to cut out an image in GIMP, then I’ll break the steps down in more detail below.

 The Detailed Guide to Cut Out Images in GIMP